This article will help you:

 Transfer ownership of a cohort

-You can transfer ownership of cohorts you own to others in your organization. alternately, you can also add additional owners of a cohort.
+You can transfer ownership of cohorts you own to others in your organization.
+Alternatively, you can also add additional owners of a cohort.
 Admins and managers can transfer ownership of other people's cohorts, as well as add additional owners to a cohort.

 For admins and managers, click into the behavioral cohort and then click Share in order to transfer ownership of a cohort.